zero01-p/Haraji-App/README.md

 We welcome contributions to Haraji!
 Please read our CONTRIBUTING.md file for details on our code of conduct, bug reporting, and the process for submitting pull requests.

-5. 📝 License

-This project is licensed under the MIT License.
-See the LICENSE file for full details.